jam53/Jam54_Launcher/README.md

 Besides the Jam54LauncherStarter, there is another Visual Studio project called HashesCreator.
 This is a console application made using .NET core.
 It's purpose is to create a textfile that contains the name + the hash of all the files in folder selected by the developer.
 Using this textfile we can easily figure out what part of a certian program/game has been changed.
 And therefore only update those specific files when there is an update.
 Instead of having to download the whole application.
 > *Make sure to 'Publish' this application in Visual Studio when you want to create the final executable.
 This can be achieved by right-clicking the project > properties > Publish > Publish.
 This will create a single exe that contains all the necessary files.*

 Furthermore, there is a Visual Studio, C# console .NET core project called MakePNGGrayScale.
 This takes the .png files in the current directory + all subdirectories, and creates a grayscale variant.
-This grayscale is placed in the folder the MakePNGGrayScale executable is running from.
+This grayscale image is placed in the folder where the MakePNGGrayScale executable is running from.
 > *Make sure to 'Publish' this application in Visual Studio when you want to create the final executable.
 This can be achieved by right-clicking the project > properties > Publish > Publish.
 This will create a single exe that contains all the necessary files.*

 ## Development of the Jam54 Launcher

 The main reason behind the development of the launcher, was to create one unified place for people to download all the games/programs that have been developed by jam54.
-Instead of having to search for download links on that are scattered all around the [official website.](https://jam-54.wixsite.com/jam54)
+Instead of having to search for download links that are scattered all over the [official website.](https://jam-54.wixsite.com/jam54)